yuliyantsvetkov/resume/README.md

 ##### # Linux System Administrator @ TravelStoreMaker/Gallileo Inc.
 ``

-### Technologies used:
+### Technologies and software

-that I love to use and explore:
+that I love to use and explore further:

 * __Linux__ - My first and only love...with OS.
 * __Jenkins__ - Automating tasks with the power of JRE and Open-source.
 * __AWS__ - Bringing products to the world and scaling as they grow.